 "Am I wrong in guessing you don't really want to kill yourself over baseball, Yamamoto…?"
 Addressed male blinked at these words.
 How did he…?
 "I've seen you… You're always… so alone… You're never with anyone, and the only time you have a smile is when you're playing baseball… You're lonely, aren't you…?
 Isn't it… lonely being by yourself like that…?"

 Yamamoto frowned as he looked down at the awaiting concrete.
 Tsuna spoke the truth, but… how could he read him so openly…?

 "I was lonely once, too…" Tsuna smiled sadly, as if admitting it hurt him.
 "But I have a friend now, and if you'd give us the chance, we'd be your friends, too…"

 Yamamoto looked back at Tsuna, searching for a hint of a lie.
 However, this was Tsuna – there was no way the brunet would make something like that up…

 Yamamoto was desperate; it wasn't that he wanted to die; he just wanted to stop the feelings – and if giving Tsuna a chance could help him… He closed his eyes and nodded. "…Okay…"

 The taller male moved back safely onto the roof.
 His heart was still aching, and all he wanted was for the void in his heart to disappear.

 "Want to eat lunch together, Yamamoto?"
 Tsuna smiled.

-Yamamoto couldn't help but grin widely at this invitation – it would be the first time he had ever eaten lunch with someone other than his father.
+Yamamoto couldn't help but feel a small smile cross onto his face at this invitation; it would be the first time he had ever eaten lunch with someone other than his father.
 "Sure."